Skip to main content

 Author: Anyone (Developers, Testers)

-Context: When you can’t do Pact or code-based contract tests e.g. black-box testing required or no access to code.
+Context: When you can’t do Pact or code-based contract tests for example, black-box testing required or no access to code.

-When you can BYO tools and extract further value from existing investment in them
+When you can BYO tools and extract further value from existing investments

 Trade-offs